tarantool/doc/doc/reference/reference_lua/net_box.rst

         function, which is used for subscribing to events locally.

         A watcher callback is first invoked unconditionally after the watcher registration.
-        Subsequent invocations are triggered by :doc:`box.broadcast() <reference/reference_lua/box_watchers/broadcast>` called on the remote host.
+        Subsequent invocations are triggered by :doc:`box.broadcast() </reference/reference_lua/box_watchers/broadcast>` called on the remote host.
-        A watcher callback is passed the name of the key the watcher was subscribed to and the current key value.
+        A watcher callback is passed the name of the key for which it was registered and the current key data.
         A watcher callback is always invoked in a new fiber so it is okay to yield in it.
         A watcher callback is never executed in parallel with itself.
         If the key is updated while the watcher callback is running, the callback will be invoked again with the new